stedavkle/ML-Bundesliga/README.rst

     :alt: start-screen of the user interface

 After choosing the sport, general data and model to be used, the advanced selection will appear.
-This page lets you fine tune your data down to the day, when choosing what the model will train on, as well as what teams or matches you want to predict. following it is the page displayed below, it shows the predicted possibilities for each outcome and in addition to that (courtesy of the poisson model), a prediction for the resulting score.
+This page lets you fine-tune your data down to the day, when choosing what the model will train on, as well as what teams or matches you want to predict.
+Following it is the page displayed below.
+It shows the predicted possibilities for each outcome and in addition to that (courtesy of the poisson model), a prediction for the resulting score.

 |prediction_screen|